sa-concept-refactoring/doc/chapters/convertToAbbreviatedForm.typ

     ],
   ),
-  caption: "Elements captured for the second refactoring", ) <second_refactoring_captured_elements>
+  caption: "Elements captured for the second refactoring", ) <second_refactoring_captured_elements_figure>

-=== Call Site Implications
+=== Call Site Implications <call_site_implications>
-The refactoring must not change the signature of the method.
+The refactoring must not change the signature of the target method.
-In regards to this specific refactoring the order of type parameters must stay the same.
+In regard to this specific refactoring, the order of type parameters must stay the same.
-This is only the case if the auto parameters are in the same order as their original template arguments.
+This is only the case if the auto parameters are in the same order as their original template parameters.

 For example the two methods in @call_site_differences result in two different signatures.
-When calling these methods with ```cpp foo<int, float>(1.0, 2)``` only the version on the left would compile as the parameter types would be `int` for `param1` and `float` for `param2`.
+When calling these methods with ```cpp foo<int, float>(1.0, 2)``` only the version on the left would compile, as the parameter types would be `int` for `param1` and `float` for `param2`.
 The second version would be the opposite, `int` for `param1` and `float` for `param2`, which then breaks the call as the parameter types don't match.

-For the refactoring this means that we can only support cases where the order of type arguments stays the same, so the template type arguments need to appear in the same order as the parameters using those types.

 #figure(
   grid(